You are an artist-in-residence. Now, what?

 I have two notions about how to use my time.
 One, is to experiment, respond to the moment and not plan everything out.
 The other is to look at Goya’s paintings and see if there is a way to distill their essence into something abstract.
 I didn’t think that I would do these two things together.

 When I open the box, I have plenty of paint, some brushes, and several pieces of 300 lb Fabriano watercolor paper.
 But what really excites me, is the box itself.
 It sat in a dry shed for eight years.
 The cardboard is soft and no longer has much structural strength.
 One side is white.
 I tear off one of the flaps and start painting.

 Goya on My Mind

-Since Goya was already on my mind, I start by loosely painting one of his portraits with black ink.
+Since Goya is already on my mind, I start by loosely painting one of his portraits with black ink.
 I switch to oil paint and the soft cardboard yields under my brush.
 The un-even torn edges make a beautiful deckle* around the piece.
-When I paint Goya’s, “The Dog” I like how the creases in the cardboard interact with the image.
+As I paint Goya’s, “The Dog” I like how the creases in the cardboard interact with the image.

 *deckle edge paper—a type of paper with rough edges